-Alexis' research interests are in authoritarian regimes, post-Soviet politics, dissent management, state-society relations, and the Holocaust.
-Her dissertation is on the topic of co-optation and dissent management in authoritarian and hybrid states, focusing on the political trajectories of federal-level candidates across the post-Soviet region.
+Alexis' research interests are in authoritarian regimes, post-Soviet politics, dissent management, research methods, and the Holocaust.
+Her dissertation is on the topic of dissent management in authoritarian and hybrid states, focusing on the political trajectories of federal-level candidates across the post-Soviet region.

 She is the founder and principal researcher of Post-Soviet Graffiti, a research project that focuses on alternative avenues of free expression in the post-Soviet region.
 This work has been featured by outlets like Vice, Foreign Policy, and Radio Free Europe/ Radio Liberty.

 In 2016, she won one of five university-wide Teaching Excellence Awards at the University of Toronto and has given invited lectures at Columbia University (2018), the Hebrew University of Jerusalem (2017), Wayne State University (2015), the University of Illinois-Chicago (2014), and the University of Michigan (2012).